 PS keep the cats away while waiting or you will have a bigger issue!
 Sherielu

 Put an open small bag of charcoal that you grill with in the drawers and forget about it for about a week or longer.
 Amazingly the charcoal will absorb the orders then throw them away.
-I too am disabled and know that putting them around in a smelly room will keep the air clean smelling!
-Good luck and keep us posted on what you end up doing.

 Place a slice of lemon on a saucer or bicarbonate of soda in the drawer and it will absorb the odor.